BAJAJ BROKING

 Interest

-May or may not have a coupon
+May or may not carry a coupon

-No interest, just the price difference as the gain
+No interest, only gain from price difference

 Taxation